bigsql/spock/README.md

-There is also a `postgresql.conf` parameter, `pglogical.extra_connection_options`, that may be set to assign connection options that apply to all connections made by pglogical.
+There is also a `postgresql.conf` parameter, `spock.extra_connection_options`, that may be set to assign connection options that apply to all connections made by spock.
 This can be a useful place to set up custom keepalive options, etc.

-pglogical defaults to enabling TCP keepalives to ensure that it notices when the upstream server disappears unexpectedly.
-To disable them add `keepalives = 0` to `pglogical.extra_connection_options`.
+spock defaults to enabling TCP keepalives to ensure that it notices when the upstream server disappears unexpectedly.
+To disable them add `keepalives = 0` to `spock.extra_connection_options`.

 ### Replication sets